jrc03c/js-plot-tools/readme.md

 Normally, though, you wouldn't dehydrate a `BrowserPlotter` instance and then rehydrate it.
 Instead, the usual workflow is that you'd dehydrate a `NodePlotter` instance, save that stringified data somewhere, load that data into the browser, and then use `Plotter.hydrate(obj)` (keeping in mind that `BrowserPlotter` is just called `Plotter` in the browser!) to return a plotter instance that has the same properties as the `NodePlotter` instance.

+To clarify, you don't have to use both `NodePlotter` and `BrowserPlotter` in conjunction; they can be used independently of each other (though, of course, `NodePlotter` secretly relies on `BrowserPlotter`).

 #### `.show()`

 Overrides the `AbstractPlotter.show()` method.
 It executes all of the instructions in the `.instructions` list.